Rodrigo-Flores/IWI-131/README.md

 # Programming-USM

-## Propuse
+## Purpose
 This repository correspond to first semester of the course IWI-131 at Universidad Ténica Federico Santa María.
+Dictated in 2021.

 ## How to download